 Wellingtons Across the Pond

 Whilst Wellingtons are extremely popular in Europe, they have also found fame in the United States.
-Beef Wellington was Richard Nixon’s favourite dish (it was included in the White House cookbook), and in 1965 the New York Times outlined the gold standard of the dish as a beef tenderloin cooked in a rich pastry crust and ‘embellished with pate de fois gras, truffles and cognac’.
-It’s even had a cameo on Mad Men.
+Beef Wellington was reportedly Richard Nixon’s favourite dish (it was included in the White House cookbook), and in 1965 the New York Times outlined the gold standard of the dish as a beef tenderloin cooked in a rich pastry crust and ‘embellished with pate de fois gras, truffles and cognac’.

 Beef Wellington may even have a closer connection to America than to the UK.
 Many of the earliest references to ‘Beef Wellington’ come from the US, including 'Fillet of beef, a la Wellington' in the Los Angeles Times in 1903, and it appears in a 1939 guide to New York City restaurants 'Where to dine in '39'.
 In 1965, the TV programme hosted by Julia Child ‘The French Chef’ aired in the US and included a Filet of Beef Wellington’ – after this the dish’s popularity skyrocketed.